EpiGN-EPFL/EDMS_practical_course/Bulk CUT&Tag data analysis pipeline.md

 If you want to do the QC by yourself, you can use the pre-installed modules on the uni's [high-computing clusters](https://scitas-doc.epfl.ch) :)

 ---
 **Now we start with the sequencing results: the FASTQ files.
 The following steps can give you an overview of what we are doing and why we are doing them.
-These might seem like a lot, but [snakePipes](https://snakepipes.readthedocs.io/en/stable/index.html) nicely compiled them and we will learn how to use it in the [[#Step 0-4 snakePipes]].**
+These might seem like a lot, but [snakePipes](https://snakepipes.readthedocs.io/en/stable/index.html) nicely compiled them and we will learn how to use it in this [section](#step-0-4-snakepipes).**
 ## Step 1 - Alignment

 By mapping these reads to a reference genome, we can determine where in the genome our library is derived from.
 Several things we need to decide for alignment: